lukas-tr/quick-open-widget/readme.md

   * [ ] Installed programs
   * [ ] Installed games (maybe read /path/to/Steam/steamapps and find appmanifest\_&lt;id&gt;.act)

+## The Store

+The store is located [here](https://quick-open-widget.firebaseapp.com/ "Quick Open Widget Store").
+If you want your package featured in the store, send me a message on GitHub.

 ## Known bugs

 * Scrollbar doesn't change color when changing theme type color